Brian Moran

 Brian Joseph Moran (born September 9, 1959) is an American politician and a member of the Democratic Party.
 He served as Virginia Secretary of Public Safety from 2014 to 2022, and was a member of the Virginia House of Delegates from 1996 until 2008, representing Northern Virginia's 46th district.

 Moran was a primary candidate for Governor of Virginia in 2009, hoping to succeed fellow Democrat Tim Kaine, but on June 9, 2009, he lost the Democratic Party nomination to Creigh Deeds, a member of the Virginia Senate.

 Early life

-Moran was born in Natick, Massachusetts, the youngest of seven children in a Catholic family of Irish descent.
+Moran was born in Natick, Massachusetts, the youngest of seven children in a Roman Catholic family of Irish descent.
 His father is former professional football player James Moran Sr. At age 13, he took the train to Washington, D.C. to watch the Watergate hearings.
 Moran attended university at Framingham State College, and later the Catholic University of America, where he earned his Juris Doctor from the Columbus School of Law in 1988.

 Moran's older brother is Jim Moran, a former U.S. Congressman from Virginia's 8th district.
 The elder Moran helped raise funds for his brother during his gubernatorial campaign, and both represented areas in Northern Virginia, but the two have differing opinions on several issues such as gun control and parole laws.